athornton/go-it-mostly-doesnt-suck/talk.rst

 Go's concurrency support is in the runtime.
 It uses things called goroutines (from "coroutines"), which are pretty much threads, but don't require OS support.

-- Memory is shared, so you are responsible for doing your own mutex stuff (it's in the ``sync`` library)
+- Memory is shared, so you are responsible for doing your own mutex stuff (it's in the ``sync`` library).

 - You start a goroutine with: ``go RunSomething()`` or with an anonymous closure: ``go func() { ... }``